LanceMcCarthy/GoldenClouds/index.md

 Here is a list of all the major items & features of the property, with some guidance and recommendations.

 * **Bathrooms**
   * Extra shampoo, conditioner and soap can be found in the bottom drawer of bathrooms.
 Extra towels and linens can be found in the cabinets of the rear bedroom.
   * The house uses a septic tank, please do not flush anything extra except the toilet paper we supply (it's made for septic tanks).
     * **Important**: Non-toilet paper items (paper towels, sanitary items, etc) *will* result in a backup and is a quick way to have an uncomfortable experience during your stay 😢.
 There's a wastebasket next to each toilet dedicated for these items and plenty of extra trash bags in case you want to empty it early (this is common behavior in Costa Rica).
   * Every bathroom has a shower that has its own hot water boiler/tank, we recommend the main bathroom for showering.
 Water can get hot really fast, so start with a tiny bit of hot water, then add cold.
 Always test it before jumping in :)
 * **Back Patio**
   * There are two chair hammocks available above the game room cabinet.
 These hammock chairs hook into the rings in the overhead structure.
   * Full hammock.
 We do not yet have a dedicated place to hook this up to yet, please do not use this one.
 * **Game Room**
   *   Board games are located in the game room, in the game cabinet (you can open any new games).
-  *   There is an Xbox available, but it is not hooked up.
-If you require this for any kids, the property manager can bring out the TV from the storage room.
+  *   There is an **Xbox One** available, but it is not hooked up.
+If you connect it to the TV, it is already configured to connect to the wifi, but you will need to sign in with your own Xbox account.
+This is a security concern, don't forget to sign out of your account before you leave.
+* **Television**
+  *   There is no permanent TV setup, this is intentional and by design.
+We do not list a TV as part of the Airbnb/VRBO, so please do not leave a bad review because there's no TV 😊
+  *   However, there is a 28" TV available if you want to use it for the Xbox or as an extra laptop monitor.
+This is in the game room, on top of the games cabinet.
 * **Yoga Room**
   *   This room has yoga mats, ball, weights, and a mirror.
   *   This room also doubles as a private office if you do not want to work in the living room with gorgeous view.
 The gameroom table can be moved in there to act as desktop, the living room desk is very heavy and should be moved.